Kempo ( Ch’uan Fa)

 Kata 1 – 7

 These are the true back bone of Shaolin Kempo.
 The first four of these forms were created by Sijo Victor ‘Sonny’ Gascon in his school in Burbank California directly after (or possibly before) his separation from Kajukenbo.
 Kata 5 and Kata 6 were created by SGM S. George Pesare in Olneyville Rhode Island in the early to mid 1960’s.
 SGM Pesare also created a Kata 7 which he still teaches, but was adapted by Professor Nick Cerio into ‘Circle of the Panther’, and the further adapted by GM Fred Villari into ‘Swift Tigers’.

 Stature of the Crane – was created by SGM S. George Pesare based on Okinawin Karate kata Rohai.

 Two Man Fist set (North and South sides) – comes from Ed Parker’s Kempo.

-Honsuki – May have originated with GM Chow, but version of it were practices by GM Nick Cerio who taught it to GM Fred Villari.
+Honsuki – May have originated with GM Chow, but a version of it was practiced by GM Nick Cerio who taught it to GM Fred Villari.

 Shaolin Back fist set – Created by either GM Fred Villari or his senior students 1975- 1981.